Snow Tubing at Sasquatch Mountain Resort

 - You need to plan ahead and book your time online.
-You cannot just show up and expect to go tubing.
+Don’t just show up and expect to go tubing when you arrive.
 Time slots are 2 hour blocks.
-We went from 4:00 to 6:00 PM.
-At the time of our visit it was still light outside, but it got dark shortly afterwards.
+We like to go from 4:00 to 6:00 PM.
+At this time it is still light outside to start, but it gets dark shortly afterwards.

 - There are height restrictions.
 Children under 1.07 meters (42 inches) in height must be accompanied in the tubing park at all times by a parent or legal guardian.

 - Tubers must be in their own tube.
 This applies to children, too.
 You can go down the hill at the same time and hold onto each other’s tubes.
 There’s a max of 3 tubes at a time while on the same lane.